RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 - When capturing a link from a menu, the title is sometimes weird.
 - It's not possible to star an external link (unless you capture it from a 7 Cups page).
 - On the Browse Listeners page, the title does not reflect the search parameters.
-- It's not possible to link to a particular tab on the Our Team page.
+- On the Our Team page it's not possible to link to a particular tab.
+- You always get the same smart links, regardless of context.

 ### Removing Smart Links
 If you want to remove Smart Links, you can temporarily disable the script in Tampermonkey's menu.
 Or you can delete it from Tampermonkey's dashboard.
 You can also disable or delete Tampermonkey as a whole.